VFD/CodePage/README.md

 ```

 This can be an issue if your not in UTF-8.
 At the begining, the script save the current Code Page.
 At the end, the initial code page is restored.

-use this as you wish.
+Use this as you wish.

-## With a sub routine :
+## With a subroutine

-Work in progress.

 ### Sub routine ?